 12. Break your duck

 This idiom means to do something for the first time.
-A similar version is used in the very British sport of Cricket; to ‘go for a duck’ means to be bowled out for a score of zero.
+A similar version is used in the very British sport of cricket; to be out for a duck means to be bowled out for a score of zero.

 13. Come up smelling of roses